 Seminar 9: Professor Trish Greenhalgh 29th October 2020, Covid-19 and the unhinging of research implementation: all change, please.

 Covid-19 has changed science – perhaps forever.
 This has huge implications for getting research into practice.
 The pandemic and its aftershocks have shaken the traditional pillars supporting dispassionate inquiry, academic reporting, dissemination and implementation.
 How to buttress these crumbling pillars?
-This lecture will consider four approaches that can be taken by individual academics: reflexivity (heightening awareness of one’s identity, values and ethics as a scientist), painful engagement (understanding the damaging interaction between science, ideology and politics, and highlighting potential avenues for damage limitation), epistemological labour (defending the credibility of our science by defending our assumptions – and challenging competing assumptions – about the nature of reality and how that reality might be known), and deconstruction (transcending the distortions produced by others’ language by recognising and actively seeking to circumvent the constraints of discourses and linguistic conventions).
+This lecture considered four approaches that can be taken by individual academics: reflexivity (heightening awareness of one’s identity, values and ethics as a scientist), painful engagement (understanding the damaging interaction between science, ideology and politics, and highlighting potential avenues for damage limitation), epistemological labour (defending the credibility of our science by defending our assumptions – and challenging competing assumptions – about the nature of reality and how that reality might be known), and deconstruction (transcending the distortions produced by others’ language by recognising and actively seeking to circumvent the constraints of discourses and linguistic conventions).
 This all changes how researchers influence policy and practice.